AnthonySigogne/seo-pixel-width/README.md

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.75 Safari/537.36
 ```

-In this configuration, the maximum width of the title is 588 pixels, and 1250 pixels for the description.
+In this configuration, the maximum width of the title is 554 pixels, and 1204 pixels for the description.

+### UI
+This search engine can be used with an UI : https://github.com/AnthonySigogne/seo-pixel-width-ui

+## DEMO
+A demo can be found here : http://pixelwidth.byprog.com/

 ## INSTALL AND RUN